13 things you didn't know about Christianity Explored Ministries

 Our most visited page on this site is one that tackles the question: ‘How can a loving God send anyone to hell?’

-8. Over 230,000 prisoners across the world have graduated from the prison edition of Christianity Explored
+8. Over 230,000 prisoners across the world have completed the prison edition of Christianity Explored

 The Prisoner’s Journey® programme is an adaptation of the prison edition of Christianity Explored, developed in partnership with Prison Fellowship International and used across the globe.